jonrandy/turboprop/README.md

 * `state` - Defaults to true - specifies whether you want to switch functionality on or off
 * `targetOrTargets` - Specifies a target, or array of targets that may have their properties accessed by arrays.
 If not specified, this will default to the default Turboprop targets

-**Important note** - because `initialiseGlobally` modifies the prototype of **all** arrays, it is possible (although unlikely) that conflicts with other libraries doing similar could occur.
-Despite the modification, the standard behaviour or arrays has been preserved as far as possible.
+**Important note** - because `initialiseGlobally` modifies the prototype of **all** arrays, it is possible (although unlikely) that conflicts with other libraries that do similar can occur.
+Despite this modification, the standard behaviour or arrays has been preserved as far as possible.

 ### `initialise([array], [targetOrTargets])`
 Turns the passed array into a 'Turboprop' array that can be used as a property accessor for the targets provided (see below for an explanation of 'targets').
 It takes 2 optional parameters: